giorgiop94/digital-garden/_notes/What is the Self.md

 > Trying to define yourself is like trying to bite your own teeth. - [[Alan Watts]]

 ## Who is Your Self?

+We often see our Self, as an autonomous, independent entity, separate from others and the environment ([[illusion of separation]])

+### Levels of Magnification
 > Who is Your Self?
 You, The Universe?
 Depends on your perspective
 What is conflict at one **level of magnification**, is harmony at another level